LastCaballero/ProgrammingChips/README.md

 # program-like-a-crack
-It is about programing your own way instead of looking at tutorials in the web copying code of someone else.
+It is about programing your own way instead of looking at tutorials in the web copying code from someone else.